| |

 of chronic hepatitis C is with a combination therapy

 of pegylated interferon alpha and ribavirin.
+About

-Ribapharm is a biopharmaceutical company that seeks
+Ribapharm -Ribapharm is a biopharmaceutical company that seeks

 to discover, develop, acquire and commercialize innovative